 Conveyor also fixes the 400 Bad Request error from IIS Express when you try to access using non localhost.

-Download the Visual Studio Extension by searching for 'Conveyor' in the Tools->Extensions and Updates dialog.
+Download the Visual Studio Extension by searching for 'Conveyor' in the Extensions dialog (Online category).

 Conveyor is automatically enabled for web application projects, run (debug) a project and note the Remote URL, that is the URL you will use from your device or other computer.
 Please see troubleshooting below if you don't see the Conveyor window.